Pegasus World Cup: Stronach hopes to hit jackpot with world's richest race

 The Stronach Group is the largest thoroughbred racing operation in North America.
 It owns tracks such as California's Santa Anita and Florida's Gulfstream Park, where the Pegasus World Cup will take place.

-It also runs Xpressbet, a wagering business, and Horse Racing TV, but the venture it knows will attract attention and the headlines is running the world's richest horse race.
+It also runs Xpressbet, a wagering business, but the venture it knows will attract attention and the headlines is running the world's richest horse race.

 Stronach admits "it's always a risk when you try something new," but likens the "pay to enter" format to poker playing -- and hopes it will provide an appeal that other prestigious racing events do not.